YACHAKAWASI/lidarbot/README.md

 If a motor moves backward instead of forward, swap the cables for the specific motor to change the direction.

-After it is confirmed that both motors moved forward, lidarbot can be driven around with the gamepad (with the joystick and button configuration presented [here](#teleoperation)) by running this command:
+After it is confirmed that both motors moved forward, lidarbot can be driven around with the gamepad after running this command:

 ```
 ros2 launch lidarbot_bringup lidarbot_bringup_launch.py
 ```

+This launch file brings up the physical lidarbot, raspberry pi camera, RPLIDAR A1 and also integrates `ros2_control`, `twist_mux`, `robot_localization` and gamepad/joystick control.

 **Note:** There are some warning and error messages outputted to the terminal related to the camera.
 These are mostly related to calibrating the camera and can be ignored.

+## Navigation

 ### Robot localization